Cow and Chicken

 Cow and Chicken is an American animated sitcom created by David Feiss for Cartoon Network.
 It is the third of the network's Cartoon Cartoons.
 It follows the surreal adventures of two talking animal siblings, Cow and Chicken.
-They are often antagonized by the Red Guy, a cartoonish version of the Devil who poses as various characters to scam them.
+They’re often antagonized by the Red Guy, a cartoonish version of the Devil who poses as various characters to scam them.

 The original pilot appeared as an episode of the animation showcase series What a Cartoon!.
-The popularity of the original short allowed Hanna-Barbera Cartoons and Cartoon Network Studios to give it the green light for a full series, which premiered on July 15, 1997.
-Originally, Cow and Chicken was attached to another segment called I Am Weasel, which was later spun off into its own half-hour series on June 10, 1999; these were the last Cartoon Network original series produced solely by Hanna-Barbera and Cartoon Network Studios.
+The popularity of the original short allowed Hanna-Barbera to give it the green light for a full series, which premiered on July 15, 1997.
+Originally, Cow and Chicken was attached to another segment called I Am Weasel, which was later spun off into its own half-hour series on June 10, 1999.
+These were the last Cartoon Network original series produced solely by Hanna-Barbera.
 It was nominated for two Emmy Awards.

 Premise

 Cow (left) and her older brother Chicken (right).

-The series focuses on the misadventures of two unlikely yet somehow biological anthropomorphic animal siblings: the sweet-natured, dim, ditzy, naive, and ecstatic Cow and her older brother, the hot-tempered, cynical, and sarcastic Chicken (both voiced by Charlie Adler).
+The series focuses on the misadventures of two unlikely yet somehow biological anthropomorphic animal siblings: the sweet-natured, dim, ditzy, naïve, and ecstatic 7-year-old Cow and her older 11-year-old brother, the hot-tempered, cynical, and sarcastic Chicken (both voiced by Charlie Adler).
 The two are often caught in escapades with their flamboyant enemy, the Red Guy (Adler), a comical version of the Devil himself who disguises himself under various personas, usually to either scam everyone around or just for fun.
 However, he once tried to take Chicken to Hell.
 (Note: As depicted in the pilot No Smoking.)

 Supporting characters include Chicken and Cow's delirious human parents Dad and Mom (Dee Bradley Baker and Candi Milo, respectively), only seen from the waist down and implied to have no torsos, heads, or arms; Chicken's best friends Flem (Howard Morris) and Earl (Dan Castellaneta); and their cousin, Boneless Chicken (Adler).
 Cow has her favorite dolls, Crabs the Warthog, Piles the Beaver, and Manure the Bear.

-The series draws on eccentric, surreal, grotesque, and repulsive humor.
+The series draws on eccentric, surreal, and bawdy humor.
 For example, Cow and Chicken always order "pork butts and taters" in the cafeteria, the Red Guy always shows his butt, and characters often pepper their speech with malapropisms and sarcasm.
 The humor and storylines depicted are usually based on traditional childhood worries, anxieties, or phobias such as cooties or venturing into the girls' restroom, but enhanced comically.